 Access to publicly funded assisted living is on a priority basis and, once you’ve met all the above criteria, your existing needs, supports, and the urgency of your situation will affect how soon you are able to access publicly funded assisted living.
 Your personal preferences and the availability of the limited government-funded care units also affect the amount of time you’ll wait.

 For those looking for independence, with a little help, assisted living can be extremely helpful and life-giving.
 Families have peace of mind knowing that their loved one will have improved quality of life and seniors in assisted living can expect access to personalized care, nutritious meals, a wide range of social activities, and a safe home and community – all things that help to slow cognitive decline and keep seniors healthier and happier for longer.

 Pacific Carlton Seniors Community is a non-profit organization, which means that, while we are a private pay seniors community, every dollar we earn goes back into the quality of living of our community.
 Our invested business approach allows us to provide affordable, fair market rates for quality housing, services, amenities, and hospitality.
-Independent and assisted living suites starting from $3,500/month available now!
+Independent suites starting from $3,500/month available now!